-Amador Health Center’s change of name and new facilities, still located on the Hope Campus at 999 West Amador Avenue, offer healthcare provider services to the insured and the uninsured.
+Amador Health Center’s new facilities are located on the Hope Campus at 999 West Amador Avenue for healthcare provider services to both insured and uninsured patients.

-Hope Stories 007 –– 1h 51m Recording held at Jardin de Los Niños La Paz Room on the Hope Campus 13 July 2018.
+Hope Stories 07 –– 1h 51m duration.
+Recorded 13 July 2018 at Jardin de Los Niños La Paz Room on the Hope Campus.